ewliang/SnapshotJS-Website-Screencapture-Tool/README.md

 SnapshotJS is a Vue.js full stack web application which allows users to input a URL to any website, and it will generate a screenshot of the website.

+## Features
+- Works with most Vue.js, React.js, and Angular.js SPA sites.
+- Works with most lazy-loaded sites (ex: www.latimes.com).
+- Works in full screen (viewport) or full page mode screenshots.
+- Multiple sizes to choose from (this also determines the full page mode's width dimension).
+- Currently exports as a .jpeg file since .jpeg is smaller and no transparency is needed for such websites.
+If you need a .png export, you'll have to find a tool online to convert the .jpeg to .png.

 ## Author

 Eric Liang